japhet175/japhet175/README.md

-**Based in Kigali, I’m a Frontend Engineer passionate about building great user experiences.**
+**Based in Kigali, I'm a Frontend Engineer with growing Node.js expertise, dedicated to building complete web applications from UI to API**
 ----------------------------------------
-I’m a front-end Engineer with a solid grasp of JavaScript fundamentals and problem-solving, gained through courses like JavaScript.info and practical projects.
-For example, I built a dynamic data filter table that helped me get comfortable with DOM manipulation, event handling, and writing clean, organized code.

-I learn quickly and adapt easily, and I’m passionate about improving my skills by working on real projects with others.
-Right now, I’m focused on getting better with modern frameworks like React.
-I’m looking for an internship where I can bring my curiosity, flexibility, and enthusiasm to build user-friendly web experiences in a fast-paced environment.
+Forward-thinking React and React Native developer with a track record of building scalable, high-performance applications that blend creativity with technical excellence.
+I believe technology should not only solve problems but also improve lives and strengthen communities.
+My work on projects such as Smart Village, a platform designed to connect people and foster engagement, reflects my ability to turn bold ideas into meaningful digital experiences.
+Passionate about innovation, I thrive on delivering solutions that are intuitive, impactful, and built to last.
+I am currently expanding my expertise to include Node.js backend development, enhancing my ability to create seamless full-stack solutions.

 **Some of Project I achieved**🚀